 Delegation – There are people around you who are highly capable of accomplishing most anything you are working on.
-The set back, at least for many leaders, is taking the time and having the confidence to turn it over.
+The setback, at least for many leaders, is taking the time and having the confidence to turn it over.
 What can you delegate?
+Who can you empower?
 Who on your team is ready for more?
 How much are you willing to risk?
 Delegation, when done properly, will almost always open up time for you to dream and plan for ways to move the organization forward.
 And it will happen without little details falling through the cracks.

-Vision – This one simple concept is huge.
-And it begins with you as the leader.
-What is the vision for this group?
+Vision – This one simple concept is huge and it begins with you as the leader.
+What is the vision for this team?
 Why are they together?
 Why are you working in this ministry or on this project?
 What is the outcome to be in the short term?
 In the long term?
 Sharing this vision with the team – on a regular basis – will help move them forward to new heights.